nriley/Pester/README.md

 Running tests
 -------------

-Pester’s test coverage is dismal, but some tests do exist for trickier bits such as the exception-y deserialization process and interaction of `Date::Manip` with macOS date formats.
+Pester’s tests cover some trickier bits such as the exception-y deserialization process and interaction of `Date::Manip` with macOS date formats.

 1. Select Product → Test in Xcode.

+Note that `testDateCompletionSupportedLocales` is expected to fail for some Spanish and Italian relative dates — these appear to be `Date::Manip` issues (patches welcome!)

 Need ideas?
 -----------